AI21Labs/ai21-tokenizer/README.md

 # Your code here
 ```

-Another way would be to use our Jamba model directly:
+Another way would be to use our Jamba tokenizer directly:

 ```python
 from ai21_tokenizer import JambaInstructTokenizer